About This Listing

 I'm around home a lot of the time, but tucked away in my home office for most of the day.
 Feel free to ask for anything you might need, but otherwise you can go about your day and pretend I'm not here.
 I know the city really well and have been working in the arts and entertainment industries for many years so my ears are to the ground with new and exciting cultural offerings.
 If you're looking for a restaurant or cafe, small bar or gallery, or maybe some secluded park near the harbour, just ask!

 Like all good cities around the globe, Sydney's inner suburbs have slowly been cleaning themselves up over the years and Redfern is the latest one in line.
 Just the last couple of years have seem a boom in the number of cool bars, cafes, restaurants, diners and galleries, as well as an exciting array of design, furniture and quirky homewares shops.
-All the parks in the area have been renovated recently and Prince Alfred Park pool has just reopened at the end of the street after almost five years of works.
+All the parks in the area have been renovated recently and the award winning Prince Alfred Park pool is at the end of the street.

 Forget whatever you may have heard about Redfern in the past - its one of the friendliest and liveliest communities in Australia.